-In the January 4, 2006 issue of the U.S. Customs and Border Protection Bulletin (CBP Bulletin) (Vol. 40, No. 2), CBP issued notices: (a) revoking five classification rulings with respect to laminated steel sheet, and (b) modifying or revoking five classification rulings on certain socks and booties with attached rattles.
-CBP states that it is also revoking any treatment it has previously accorded to substantially identical transactions that are contrary to its position in these notices.
+In the March 15, 2006 issue of the U.S. Customs and Border Protection Bulletin (CBP Bulletin) (Vol. 40, No. 12), CBP issued a notice proposing to revoke two classification rulings on beef jerky.
+CBP states that it is also proposing to revoke any treatment it has previously accorded to substantially identical transactions.

 The International Trade Administration (ITA) frequently issues notices on antidumping (AD) and countervailing (CV) duty orders which Broker Power considers to be "minor" in importance as they concern actions that occur after an order is issued and neither announce nor cause any changes to an order's duty rates, scope, affected firms, or effective period.
 The ITA also issues other notices which Broker Power considers to be "minor."

-In the January 4, 2006 issue of the U.S. Customs and Border Protection Bulletin (CBP Bulletin) (Vol. 40, No. 2), CBP issued notices: (a) proposing to revoke one classification ruling on microwave popcorn, and (b) proposing to revoke one classification ruling on Everolimus.
-CBP states that it is also proposing to revoke any treatment it has previously accorded to substantially identical transactions that are contrary to its position in these notices of proposed revocation.
+In the March 15, 2006 issue of the U.S. Customs and Border Protection Bulletin (CBP Bulletin) (Vol. 40, No. 12), CBP issued a notice proposing to revoke two classification rulings on HyperD chromatography sorbents.
+CBP states that it is also proposing to revoke any treatment it has previously accorded to substantially identical transactions.

-In the January 4, 2006 issue of the U.S. Customs and Border Protection Bulletin (CBP Bulletin) (Vol. 40, No. 2), CBP issued notices: (a) revoking a classification ruling of an item described in error as an Ethernet card, and (b) modifying a classification ruling on sugar or chocolate-coated confectioneries.
-CBP states that it is also revoking any treatment it has previously accorded to substantially identical transactions that are contrary to its position in these notices.
+In the March 15, 2006 issue of the U.S. Customs and Border Protection Bulletin (CBP Bulletin) (Vol. 40, No. 12), CBP issued a notice modifying one classification ruling and revoking two classification rulings on certain textile braids with metallic strip.
+CBP states that it is also revoking any treatment it has previously accorded to substantially identical transactions.

-In the December 7, 2005 issue of the U.S. Customs and Border Protection Bulletin (CBP Bulletin) (Vol. 39, No. 50), CBP issued notices: (a) revoking one classification ruling on Yttria C, and (b) revoking one classification ruling on certain footwear without applied soles.
-CBP states that it is also revoking any treatment it has previously accorded to substantially identical transactions that are contrary to its position in these notices.
+In the March 15, 2006 issue of the U.S. Customs and Border Protection Bulletin (CBP Bulletin) (Vol. 40, No. 12), CBP issued a notice revoking a classification ruling on microwave popcorn.
+CBP states that it is also revoking any treatment it has previously accorded to substantially identical transactions.